romanhemens/metric-service/README.md

     After starting InfluxDB, open the InfluxDB web interface, usually accessible at http://localhost:8086.
     Follow the instructions to create an initial user, organization, and bucket.

+    For development purposes, so you do not have to change the .env that much:

+        - username = admin

+        - pwd = r?geK93T5>Y+iHh

+        - initial_organisation = ag-se-explorviz

+        - initial_bucket = development

+    But you still need to copy the access-token!!!

 Obtaining the Access Token

     After completing the setup, InfluxDB will create an access token.
 Copy this token.